caas-team/GoKubeDownscaler/deployments/chart/README.md

 ### Prerequisits

-In order to get started installing the go-kube-downscaler using our helm chart you only need to have helm installed on your system and have access to a kubernetes cluster in some kind of way.
+In order to get started installing the go-kube-downscaler using our helm chart you only need to have helm installed on your system and have access to a Kubernetes cluster in some kind of way.

 You can find out how to install helm [here](https://helm.sh/docs/intro/install/).